 When the system handed-over from a 3G cell into a 2.5G, there were some inevitable delays as the terminal had to reregister to another cell.
-Delays varied from 5-15 seconds and there was an instance where communication was lost for more than one minute and the whole session had to be re-established.
-For a total period of 23 hours and an area of about 180 square kilometres, there were 9 recorded instances where the communication fell back from 3G to 2.G and for a total of 17 minutes.
+Delays varied from 5-15 seconds and there was an instance where communication was lost for more than one minute and the whole session had to be reestablished [Fig. 3].
+For a total period of 23 hours and an area of about 180 square kilometres, there were 9 recorded instances where the communication fall back from 3G to 2.G and for a total of 17 minutes.

-Fig. 2.
-Network reported throughput: left section indicates 3G, right section is the fallback into GPRS, the gap in the middle is the hand-over
+Fig. 3.
+Network reported throughput: left section indicates 3G communication, right section is the fallback into GPRS while the gap in the middle is the hand-over time.